Incidence series surveillance of elevated liver transaminases

 Contribute data from your centre

-We urgently need clinical biochemists to contribute data from their centre to help track this outbreak.
+We urgently need clinical biochemists, paediatricians and public health agencies to contribute data from their regions to help track this outbreak worldwide.

 Script